 Senior participants, 18 people

 Animals from various farms and pets from the neighbourhood

 Music by: Tjajkovskij, Grieg, Bellman, Taube, traditional Japanese music, Hahn, Lindgren/Riedel and others

 In collaboration with Musik i Uppland.

-Supported by: National Council for Cultural Affairs, Scandinavia-Japan Sasakawa Foundation, Interflora in Uppsala, Holmen Skog, Uppsala City, Cultural Affairs Board.
-Organized by Uppsala City, Cultural
+Supported by: National Council for Cultural Affairs, Scandinavia-Japan Sasakawa Foundation, Interflora in Uppsala, Holmen Skog, City of Uppsala – Cultural Affairs Board.
+Organized by City of Uppsala, Cultural

 Many helpers, friends and volunteers helped to sew and make this event happen!